-In the illustration above, we have three shapes and you can clearly see the varying gradient colours, shapes and directions.
-Because these gradients also have transparency applied to some colours, we can layer these shapes together to combine the gradients and continue playing around with the colours and transparency until we find a blend that matches our desired look.
+In the illustration above, we have three shapes and you can clearly see the varying gradient colors, shapes, and directions.
+Because these gradients also have transparency applied to some colors, we can layer these shapes together to combine the gradients and continue playing around with the colors and transparency until we find a blend that matches our desired look.

 You can also go a step further with these combined gradients by adding different blend modes to each layer.